 With the fitness obsession; the rapid growth of the healthy foods market; the popularity of the self-care idea; and current coronavirus events that entangled the world with the slithery tentacles of anxiety, health consciousness is on the rise.
 Still, going to a hospital in case of health issues is not at the top of people’s “do it ASAP!” lists though.
-When you think about medical establishments, imagination pictures long queues, unique and tense atmosphere, stressed-out people, and unpleasant connotations.
+When you think about medical establishments, imagination pictures long queues, a unique and tense atmosphere, stressed-out people, and unpleasant connotations.
 Add to this long commute, the rarity of free time in the era of busyness, possibly high costs, and you will have people who go to a hospital as a last resort only.
 Remote healthcare solutions, aka telemedicine, can be a solution that drives more people to get required medical help/consultancy ASAP and increases the number of healthcare establishments’ patients.

 In this article, you will learn more about telemedicine, a little about its history, the functionality of modern telemedicine apps, and the approach to developing such software.